joeyparrish/pokeheim/testing-script.md

 6. Check that greyling follows you
 7. Spawn wild greyling
 8. Check the they fight each other
+9. Get rid of wild greyling
+10. Release captured greyling
-9. Spawn Eikthyr
+11. Spawn Eikthyr
+12. Freeze Eikthyr to ensure it doesn't kill the greyling too quickly
-10. Check that they fight each other (no monster natively fights a boss)
+13. Check that greyling fights Eikthyr (no monster natively fights a boss)
+14. Unfreeze Eikthyr
+15. Check that Eikthyr fights greyling

 ## 5. Renaming